Existence and uniqueness of solution of the differential equation describing the TASEP-LK coupled transport process: Introduction

 Active transport along filamentous track driven by molecular motors is one of basic mechanisms of intracellular transport, and the case of single isolated motor has been studied extensively \cite{AstumianSymmetry2008,AstumianThermodynamics2010}.
 In order to describe traffic-like collective movements of many motors simultaneously on the same filamentous track, Aghababaie et al propose a model based on an abstract formulation of Brownian ratchet \cite{AghababaieMenon1999}.
 Subsequent works however, are generally based on the asymmetric simple exclusion process (ASEP) \cite{SchutzExactly2001}.

 In ASEP, two motors cannot occupy the same lattice site (simple exclusion), and motors prefer to move in one direction (asymmetric).
-ASEP is further specialized to totally asymmetric simple exclusion process (TASEP) as motors only move in one direction (totally asymmetric).
-Steady-state solutions of TASEP have been obtained by various methods \cite{DerridaMatrix1993,DerridaRecursion1992,SchutzRecursion1993}.
+ASEP is further specialized to totally asymmetric simple exclusion process (TASEP) by forcing motors to move only in one direction (totally asymmetric).
+Steady-state solutions of TASEP have been obtained by various methods \cite{Krug1991,DerridaMatrix1993,DerridaRecursion1992,SchutzRecursion1993}.